mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 A03/75674

 **VACC SUIT**
-K’kree do not fit well into one-piece armor, for psychological as well as physical reasons.
+K'kree do not fit well into one-piece armor, for psychological as well as physical reasons.
 Being fully enclosed is claustrophobic and creates a feeling of isolation rather than protection.
-Thus for a K’kree, the Vacc Suit skill is not just about taking care of a suit and learning to operate in it; it includes an element of mental conditioning that allows the K’kree to think of their suit as clothing rather than an oppressive, all-enclosing encumbrance that threatens to crush the life out of them.
+Thus for a K'kree, the Vacc Suit skill is not just about taking care of a suit and learning to operate in it; it includes an element of mental conditioning that allows the K'kree to think of their suit as clothing rather than an oppressive, all-enclosing encumbrance that threatens to crush the life out of them.

-Any K’kree forced to don a vacc suit or similar fully enclosed armor must make an Average (8+) Vacc Suit check.
+Any K'kree forced to don a vacc suit or similar fully enclosed armor must make an Average (8+) Vacc Suit check.
 If the Effect of the check is negative, it is applied as a DM to all actions taken until the suit is removed.
-If at any time a Vacc Suit skill check produces an Effect of –6 or worse, the K’kree will be overcome with panic and unable to act until the suit is removed.
+If at any time a Vacc Suit skill check produces an Effect of –6 or worse, the K'kree will be overcome with panic and unable to act until the suit is removed.
 In extreme cases, he may tear his suit off, regardless of the consequences.

-Standard vacc suits are similar to those made for other species, at least in terms of function and construction, but military vacc suits are designed to parallel the panoply of the K’kree warrior or noble.
-They look fanciful to outsiders and have various projections that can snag in a tight space... but K’kree prefer not to go into those spaces anyway.
+Standard vacc suits are similar to those made for other species, at least in terms of function and construction, but military vacc suits are designed to parallel the panoply of the K'kree warrior or noble.
+They look fanciful to outsiders and have various projections that can snag in a tight space... but K'kree prefer not to go into those spaces anyway.

 Armor Type Protection TL Rad Kg Cost Required Skill Emergency Vacc Suit 0 9 0 22 Cr3500 Vacc Suit 0